Online speech therapy games

 Online speech therapy games are great for home practice and teletherapy (telepractice or telehealth) and add another mode of learning.
-This blog will review 15 fun online speech therapy games and resources that therapists can utilize with children either during office or telehealth visits.
+This blog will review 15 fun online speech therapy games and resources that therapists can utilize with children in-office or during telehealth visits.

 Screen-sharing technology is a telehealth practitioner’s greatest ally.
 With the ability to show your client your screen, you open up the whole web’s worth of activities and online speech therapy games to utilize in therapy.